 B. Real Property Excluding Easements: When acting jointly, the Chief Engineer and the Administrator may approve, accept and amend on behalf of the City Council contracts and related documents for real property interests, excluding easements, needed for the construction and management of the water system of the City of Portland when payment or consideration to the property owner and/or affected party does not exceed the limits set forth in City Charter Section 8-104.
 The Chief Engineer and the Administrator of the Portland Water Bureau may dispose of other real property interests and related documents no longer needed for public water system purposes.

 C. Lease and License Agreements: The Administrator may approve, accept, and amend on behalf of the City Council, leases, licenses, permits, or other similar agreements for use by others of Water Bureau property upon such terms and conditions as the Administrator deems to be in the best interest of the City and when approved as to form by the City Attorney.

-(Added by Ordinance No. 182053, effective August 15, 2008.)
-Each employee of the Portland Water Bureau going onto private premises for purposes such as, but not limited to, reading, inspecting, or testing any metering device installed under the provisions of this Title shall wear identification from the Bureau in a conspicuous place upon the exterior of his or her clothing.
+(Added by Ordinance No. 182053; amended by Ordinance No. 189256, effective December 21, 2018.)
+Each employee of the Portland Water Bureau going onto private premises for purposes such as, but not limited to, reading, inspecting, or testing any metering device installed under the provisions of this Title shall wear identification from the Bureau in a conspicuous place upon the exterior of their clothing.
 The identification will be shown upon demand of any owner or person in charge of the premises entered.